GreatBahram/dsa/algorithms-on-graph/week05/notes.md

 The main idea behind Kruskal and Prim algorithms:

 <img src="assets/mst-01.png" style="zoom:50%"/>

+* Prim's and Kruskal's algorithm **works only for undirected graphs**.
+[Why](https://www.geeksforgeeks.org/why-prims-and-kruskals-mst-algorithm-fails-for-directed-graph/)?
+  * Prim’s algorithm **assumes that all vertices are connected**.
+But in a directed graph, every node is not reachable from every other node, i.e is not connected according to the connected definition inside directed graph.
+So,  Prim’s algorithm fails due to this reason.
+  * Kruskal’s algorithm **fails to detect the cycles in a directed graph** as  there are cases when there is no cycle between the vertices but  Kruskal’s Algorithm assumes it to cycle and don’t take consider some  edges due to which Kruskal’s Algorithm fails for directed graph.

 Example: Using the same graph for both of these algorithms and compare the results: